The Best Crispy Halloumi Fries

 Oil

 You can use any oil you like to fry halloumi in.
-I prefer a light olive oil, but I’ve also used vegetable oil.
+I prefer a light olive oil, but I’ve also used vegetable oil before.

 Just bear in mind you’ll need enough to cover the bottom of a saucepan, so you might not want to use your best extra virgin olive oil!